special events – Sales/use Tax Permit FAQs

 14. Can vendors obtain a temporary tax permit?

 As of July 1, 2016, the Department no longer issues temporary tax permits.
 Vendors who used temporary permits in the past should apply for a permanent Iowa tax permit.
-To apply for a permanent permit, complete and submit the Iowa Business Tax Registration form on our website at: https://tax.iowa.gov/please-read-you-register-your-business.
+To apply for a permanent permit, Complete and Business Permit Registration process on our website.
 A permanent tax permit allows you to conduct taxable sales or perform taxable services in Iowa at any time during the year.
 When you attend a temporary event, such as a craft show, you only need to provide the event sponsor with your name and address, along with your permanent tax permit number.